gbv/coli-conc-examples/README.md

 > Example projects demonstrating how to use services of project coli-conc

-This repository contains simple examples to illustrate usage and features of vocabulary services and libraries developed as part of [project coli-conc](https://coli-conc.gbv.de/).
+This repository contains simple examples and documentation to illustrate usage and features of vocabulary services and libraries developed as part of [project coli-conc](https://coli-conc.gbv.de/).
+The content was prepared for [a SWIB 2020 Workshop](http://swib.org/swib20/programme.html#abs06) but it can also be used independently.

-## Examples
+## Source examples

 Each example is located in a subdirectory with it's own `README.md` for additional description.